Seven Places To Hide a Spare Key

 So, a little bit of thought and some focused creativity will help you hide a key in an area known only to you and those who are privy to the information

-Here are some inspired thoughts and locations to place that spare key.
+Some inspired thoughts and locations to place that spare key

 A fake rock is pretty obvious, but have you ever thought about a fake sprinkler?
 Purchase your fake sprinkler and stick it in the ground with the top exposed.
 It won’t water your lawn, but it really is only a box that holds your key or keys.
 This kind of device is affordable and if you already have sprinklers in your yard very doable for key safe keeping.